Optimox/HubMap/README.md

 - It is easily re-usable:
   - It is documented and formated
   - It includes best-practices from top Kagglers, who also have experience in research and in the industry
-  - It is (relatively) low level, which means one can independantly use each brick of our pipeline in their code
+  - It is (relatively) low level, which means one can independently use each brick of our pipeline in their code
   - We applied our pipeline to keratinocytes segmentation in LC-OCT and quickly achieved good results.
 See [here](https://www.kaggle.com/theoviel/hubmap-final-methodology-submission/) for more information.